hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/638_ix_sharat_chakravarty.md

 \[Place: *Calcutta*. year: *1897*.\]

-For the last ten days, the disciple had been studying Sâyana's commentary on the Rig-Veda with Swamiji, who was staying then at the house of the late Babu Balaram Bose at Baghbazar.
+For the last ten days, the disciple had been studying Sāyana's commentary on the Rig-Veda with Swamiji, who was staying then at the house of the late Babu Balaram Bose at Baghbazar.
 Max Müller's volumes on the Rig-Veda had been brought from a wealthy friend's private